It’s the 4-year anniversary of me making my own homemade tortillas.

 Why Make Your Own?

-As I mentioned in yesterday’s “make tortillas” mission, some people just don’t think homemade tortillas are worth it.
+Some people just don’t think homemade tortillas are worth it.
 I agreed that compared to a bag of plain white flour tortillas, they’re not, but for health benefits far beyond any potential dollar savings, they’re a home run.
 Here’s what you can avoid:

 - trans fat, usually plentiful in tortillas